 This crime initially was categorized as a 1st degree misdemeanor, but in the late 1990’s was enhanced to become a 3rd degree felony, which means the offender is eligible, if convicted, to go to prison for up to 5 years, be placed on probation for 5 years, to receive a $5,000.00 fine, or become burdened by some combination of those 3 penalties.

-Jonathan Jay Kirschner, Esq., has been defending these cases for many years.
+Kirschner & McEnery Law have been defending these cases for many years.
 We represent Physicians, Nurse Practitioners and other medical personnel, as well as innocent citizens wrongfully prosecuted for prescription drug crimes.